 Arrange a Free Consultation With an Experienced Baltimore Product Liability Lawyer

 If you are injured by a defective product, a skilled Baltimore product liability attorney can level the playing field.
-Our team at William G. Kolodner P.A. is here to help you.
+Our team at WGK Personal Injury Lawyers is here to help you.
 We handle all cases on a contingency fee basis.
 If we accept your case, there are no fees unless we recover money for you.
 Contact our Baltimore law office to schedule a time to discuss your legal rights and options today.

 Our Baltimore, MD personal injury law firm also offers:

 - Slip and Fall Accident Lawyers in Baltimore, MD